Families Moving Forward

-In 2018, Families Moving Forward, achieved the Network’s objectives for outcomes that have been developed and implemented over the last several years:
+In 2019, Families Moving Forward achieved the Network’s objectives for outcomes that have been developed and implemented over the last several years:

-• 100 percent of our guests will have their basic needs met
+• 100% of our guests will have their basic needs met

-• 75 percent of guests will achieve transition to his/her own housing, treatment, or healthy placement with friends or family upon leaving the shelter a positive housing transition leading them to self-sufficiency and rebuilding resiliency one family at a time
+• 75% of guests will achieve transition to his/her own housing, treatment, or healthy placement with friends or family upon leaving the shelter a positive housing transition leading them to self-sufficiency and rebuilding resiliency one family at a time

-• Twenty (20) percent of all shelter guests, which includes those in Families Moving Forward, will enter aftercare and benefit from assistance with case management, care packages, special events and informational workshops
+• 20% of all shelter guests, which includes those in Families Moving Forward, will enter aftercare and benefit from assistance with case management, care packages, special events and informational workshops

-• Of the 20 percent entering aftercare, five percent will return to serve as leaders in the community
+• Of the 20% entering aftercare, 5% percent will return to serve as leaders in the community